-Any time you assess a shoe by the Tubbs Snowshoe Company, the Vermont shoemaker starts out with stellar credibility.
+Whenever you assess a ‘shoe by Tubbs Snowshoes, the Washington-based shoemaker starts with stellar credibility.
 Tubbs has been making snowshoes since 1906 and is one of the longest-producing snowshoe companies.
-In fact, in a 1928 expedition that Admiral Richard Byrd and his team walked on Tubbs snowshoes all the way to the South Pole and back.
+In fact, in a 1928 expedition, Admiral Richard Byrd and his team walked on Tubbs snowshoes all the way to the South Pole and back.

-Given Tubbs’ rep, I had no reason to think that my new 24-inch FLEX RDG snowshoes would be anything less than stellar during my review.
+Given Tubbs’ rep, I had no reason to think that my 24-inch Flex RDG snowshoes would be anything less than stellar during my review.
 And stellar they are, indeed.

 You’ll feel less stress on each calf and leg with the unique Torsion Deck and Flex Tail Technology.
-Through each twist and turn and every up and down of a rolling hill, you will feel the FLEX RDG adapt to the terrain.
+Through each twist and turn and up and down on rolling hills, you will feel the Flex RDG adapt to the terrain.
 And even in icy conditions, you’ll find that this shoe continues to perform for you.

-Our snow here in Wyoming is both deep and fluffy, and so we would normally wear a longer shoe.
-But even in Wyoming the FLEX RDG is a high-performing shoe.
+Our snow in Wyoming is both deep and fluffy, so we would typically wear a longer snowshoe that can handle the snow.
+But even here, the Flex RDG is high-performing.

-Whether you’re out for a serious short trek in the mountain or a fun and casual walk, the FLEX RDG will hold up well.
-You can expect stellar performance from the FLEX RDG across a surprisingly wide variation of terrain.
+Whether you’re out for a serious short trek in the mountain or a fun and casual walk, the Flex RDG will hold up well.
+You can expect stellar performance from this snowshoe across a surprisingly wide variation of terrain.